peterroelants/Stadius_GPU/Python/readme.md

     kill -9 <pid>

 With `<pid>` the [process identification number](https://www.digitalocean.com/community/tutorials/how-to-use-ps-kill-and-nice-to-manage-processes-in-linux) (see above on how to get this).

+## Use Theano

+[Theano](http://deeplearning.net/software/theano/) is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+It became popular because of its usage in deep learning, but can be used in a lot of other applications based on linear algebra.

+To learn to use Theano start up an IPython notebook as illustrated above, and go over the [Theano tutorial](http://deeplearning.net/software/theano/tutorial/).

+To go deeper into GPU programming with Python please setup and experiment with Anaconda Accelerate as illustrated below.

 ## Setup Anaconda Accelerate